feathersui/feathersui-website/website/docs/haxe-openfl/radio.md

 ## States

 When the user interacts with a radio using the mouse, keyboard, or touchscreen, its state will change, which may affect its appearance.
-For instance, the radio's icon and font styles may all be rendered differently in different states.
+For instance, the radio’s icon and font styles may all be rendered differently in different states.

 Similar to [`ToggleButton`](./toggle-button.md), the [`Radio`](https://api.feathersui.com/current/feathers/controls/Radio.html) component uses the [`ToggleButtonState`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html) enum, which provides the following values.

-- [`UP(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#UP) is the radio's default state when the user is not interacting with it, and the radio is enabled.
+- [`UP(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#UP) is the radio’s default state when the user is not interacting with it, and the radio is enabled.
 - [`DOWN(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#DOWN) is the state when the user presses the radio with a mouse, touchscreen, or by pressing [`Keyboard.SPACE`](https://api.openfl.org/openfl/ui/Keyboard.html#SPACE) when the radio is focused.
 - [`HOVER(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#HOVER) is the state when the mouse is hovering over the radio.
 This state is not used for touchscreens or keyboard interaction.
-- [`DISABLED(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#DISABLED) is the radio's state when its [`enabled`](https://api.feathersui.com/current/feathers/core/IUIControl.html#enabled) property has been set to `false`.
+- [`DISABLED(selected:Bool)`](https://api.feathersui.com/current/feathers/controls/ToggleButtonState.html#DISABLED) is the radio’s state when its [`enabled`](https://api.feathersui.com/current/feathers/core/IUIControl.html#enabled) property has been set to `false`.

 Notice that each state also defines a boolean value to indicate if the radio is selected or not. `DOWN(true)` and `DOWN(false)` both indicate that the radio is currently pressed down, but the value of `true` indicates that it is currently selected, while `false` means that it is not selected.

 ## Styles

 A number of styles may be customized on a [`Radio`](https://api.feathersui.com/current/feathers/controls/Radio.html) component, including the icon and font styles.
-Several more styles may be used to adjust the layout of the radio's children.
+Several more styles may be used to adjust the layout of the radio’s children.

 ### Font styles

-The font styles of the radio's text may be customized by passing an [`openfl.text.TextFormat`](https://api.openfl.org/openfl/text/TextFormat.html) object to the [`textFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#textFormat) property.
+The font styles of the radio’s text may be customized by passing an [`openfl.text.TextFormat`](https://api.openfl.org/openfl/text/TextFormat.html) object to the [`textFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#textFormat) property.

 ```haxe
 radio.textFormat = new TextFormat("Helvetica", 20, 0x3c3c3c);
 ```

-If the radio's text should use different font styles when the radio is selected, pass a [`TextFormat`](https://api.openfl.org/openfl/text/TextFormat.html) to the [`selectedTextFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selectedTextFormat) property.
+If the radio’s text should use different font styles when the radio is selected, pass a [`TextFormat`](https://api.openfl.org/openfl/text/TextFormat.html) to the [`selectedTextFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selectedTextFormat) property.

 ```haxe
 radio.selectedTextFormat = new TextFormat("Helvetica", 20, 0x9a9a9a, true);
 ```

-Finally, the radio's text may use different font styles in a more fine-grained matter — by targeting an exact state.
+Finally, the radio’s text may use different font styles in a more fine-grained matter — by targeting an exact state.
 Use the [`setTextFormatForState()`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#setTextFormatForState) method to pass in a state value and a [`TextFormat`](https://api.openfl.org/openfl/text/TextFormat.html).

 ```haxe
 radio.setTextFormatForState(ToggleButtonState.DISABLED(false), new TextFormat("Helvetica", 20, 0xcc0000));
 ```

-Using the code above, the color of the radio's text will change when the radio is disabled and not selected.
+Using the code above, the color of the radio’s text will change when the radio is disabled and not selected.

-When font styles aren't available for a specific state, the radio will use the default [`textFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#textFormat) as a fallback (preferring [`selectedTextFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selectedTextFormat) when selected, of course).
+When font styles aren’t available for a specific state, the radio will use the default [`textFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#textFormat) as a fallback (preferring [`selectedTextFormat`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selectedTextFormat) when selected, of course).

 ### Icon skin